odama626/GeoVoice/README.md

  - [ ] Require User to be logged in to add recording/domain
  - [ ] Show username on posted markers

+## Known Bugs
+ - [ ] Sometimes adding a sound to a domain adds duplicates